Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What is Balsam?

 Balsam (Impatiens balsamina) is native to India and Southeast Asia.
 It was brought to England during Victorian times by the intrepid plant hunters of that era.
-Their colorful flowers and neat, upright habit made them perfect as a bedding plant.
+The colorful flowers and neat, upright habit made them perfect as a bedding plant.

 Their nickname, Touch-Me-Not, refers to their method of spreading their seeds.
-When touched, the seed pods literally explode spraying seed all over your garden.
+When touched, ripe seed pods literally explode spraying seed all over your garden.
 Thanks to the ease with which the seeds germinate, balsam can become invasive in your garden.
 I often find myself pulling out seedlings in my garden.

 The plants grow to 12” to 18” high.
 The flowers are double, resembling double impatiens and camellias.
 Flower colors are pink, white, rose, purple and red with many bicolors.
 Flowering will continue until frost kills the plants.
 Unlike their hybrid impatiens cousins, balsam will come true from seed meaning the offspring will look like the parents which is usually not the case with hybrid plants.